-Lysergic acid diethylamide, better known as LSD, is a hallucinogenic drug created by Albert Hofmann back in 1938.
+Lysergic acid diethylamide, better known as LSD, is a hallucinogenic drug created by Albert Hofmann in 1938.
 It took him five years to realize that it had immense hallucinogenic potential, and in 1950, the CIA tested it on people without their knowledge in the infamous MKUltra program.

 You would expect the marijuana strain of the same name to be an extremely potent form of weed that takes you to the moon and back, and it doesn’t disappoint!

 What Is the LSD Strain?

-LSD weed is a fairly balanced hybrid with a whole lot of THC, although there is enough CBD to help ensure your high doesn’t get out of control, as long as you use sensible amounts.
-It is a cross of Mazar I Sharif (an extremely rare hybrid that comes from Afghanistan) and Skunk #1.
+LSD weed is a fairly balanced hybrid with a lot of THC, although there is enough CBD to help ensure your high doesn’t get out of control, as long as you use sensible amounts.
+It is a cross of Mazar I Sharif (an extremely rare hybrid from Afghanistan) and Skunk #1.

-Barney’s Farm, a globally known breeder, based in Amsterdam, created this strain and the result is cannabis that offers an intense high similar to that provided by Girl Scout Cookies, but with a more relaxing effect.
+Barney’s Farm, a globally known breeder based in Amsterdam, created this strain.
+The result is cannabis that offers an intense high similar to that provided by Girl Scout Cookies but with a more relaxing effect.
 LSD won third place in the 2008 High Times Cup, and it is not a good option for novice users due to the fast, hard-hitting effects.

-You can easily smell the potent pine scent along with skunky notes that dominate your senses.
+You can easily smell the potent pine scent and skunky notes that dominate your senses.
 Yet if you can get past the potency, you may be treated to a delightful sweetness.

 LSD tastes similar to how it smells.
-You get a heavy pine taste with a dank skunkiness, but some berry notes linger on the tongue, along with a slight bubble-gum taste at the back end.
+You get a heavy pine taste with a dank skunkiness, but some berry notes linger on the tongue with a slight bubble gum taste at the back end.